NAVadi21/RentABikeHourly/Readme.md

 # Hourly Bike Rental Demand Analyzer

 This is a web application built using Python and Streamlit that analyzes and predicts the hourly bike rental demand based on various factors.
-It provides visualizations, statistical analysis, and a predictive model to understand and forecast bike rental patterns.
+It provides visualizations, statistical analysis, and a predictive model to understand and forecast the rental patterns for motorbikes.

 ## Features